Cvetomird91/ffmpeg-whf/README.md

 ### sudo yum install automake autoconf yasm nasm git

-Script has been tested on Debian Wheezy 7.8
+Script has been tested on Debian Wheezy 7.8 and CentOS 6.6

 Things to be added: